Blake Anderson (American football): Utah State (2021–2023)

 On December 12, 2020, Anderson was hired to be the head coach at Utah State University, replacing Gary Andersen.
 In his first season, he guided the team to an 11–3 record, winning the Mountain West championship against San Diego State and the inaugural LA Bowl against Oregon State.
 His second and third seasons saw the Aggies regress to back-to-back 6–7 records, both ending in bowl losses.

 Utah State announced its intention to fire Anderson on July 2, 2024, prior to the start of the 2024 football season, which was made formal on July 18.
 Following an internal investigation, he was alleged to have been non-compliant with university rules regarding the reporting of complaints of sexual misconduct.
 Defensive coordinator Nate Dreiling succeeded Anderson as interim head coach.

 Return to Southern Miss (2025– )

 On December 13, 2024, Anderson was named the returning offensive coordinator on new head coach Charles Huff's staff.

+After Huff departed to become the head coach at Memphis, Anderson was promoted to head coach on December 11, 2025.